shurankain/skreaver/WEBSOCKET_SECURITY_FIXES.md

 ---

 **Conclusion**: All critical and high-priority security issues have been resolved.
-The WebSocket implementation is now ready for beta testing in v0.5.0 with the `websocket` feature flag.
-Full stabilization and removal of the flag will occur in v0.6.0 after production validation and external security audit.
+The WebSocket implementation is now **production-ready and stable** in v0.5.0 with the `websocket` feature flag (included in default features).
+External security audit is planned for post-v0.5.0 but is not blocking production use.